 Thread cutting screws make everything more convenient.
 They are much more likely to let you get away with a pilot hole that’s too small.
 They save you the step of messing with a tap, because they cut the mating threads in your material as you drive them in.

-You can buy thread cutting screws almost anywhere that sells any other type of screw.
+You can buy them almost anywhere that sells any other type of screw.
 And when you use a thread cutting screw for wood, you’re much less likely to split the wood.

 Thread cutting screws for wood

 I was working with a friend on a project and he whipped out a box of unfamiliar screws.
 I noticed how little effort and driving torque it took to drive them into the wood compared to using regular wood screws.
 If you have a steady enough hand, you frequently don’t even need to drill a pilot hole.
 Just get them started, then drive.
 It wasn’t quite like having the finesse of a screwdriver and the power of an impact driver all at once, but it was close.

 When drilling thin wood or close to the edge, you’ll want to drill a pilot hole to reduce the chances of splitting.
 But they split the wood much less frequently than regular screws.
 In my experience splits rarely happen unless I’m drilling into endgrain near an edge.

 You can tell the difference from an ordinary wood screw by looking at the end.
 A regular wood screw has threads spiraling consistently all the way down to the tip.
 A thread cutting version has visible cutting edges near the tip that give the cutting action.

 The brand I’m most familiar with is GRK Fasteners, but there are others.
 GRK’s thread cutting screws cost a couple of cents more per screw than comparable ordinary screws, but I find them worth it for the effort they save.
 I typically drill a shallow pilot hole, just deep enough to hold the screw in place, then drive the screw into place.
 I find this technique gets me a tighter, firmer grip than drilling a pilot hole the full depth of the screw.